Why Are Dogs’ Noses Wet? Facts & Benefits

 How Does a Dog Get a Wet Nose?

 You don’t have to watch your pup long before you see them licking their nose.
-It secretes mucus just like the noses of other animals and people.
+The nose secretes mucus just like the noses of other animals and people.
 A wet nose gives dogs another advantage.
 Canines sweat primarily through their paws.
 However, panting and a wet nose can help dissipate heat even faster to help your pup reduce their temperature.

 When a Wet Nose Isn’t Good